 Setting Assertions/Conditions in an API call

-The main way to handle assertions/conditions is via the 'Conditions' tab in the API call editor.
-You can also set timing based conditions in the SLA Management option.
+The main way to handle assertions/conditions is via the Conditions tab on the Edit API Call page.
+You can also set timing-based conditions in the SLA Management option.

 APImetrics reviews results returned by an API call in a specific sequence.

 - HTTP Status Code

 - Body Content

 By default, a call that returns a HTTP 2xx status code is considered a pass and one that returns a 5xx code is considered a fail.
 However, from the Conditions tab in the API editor you can change the defaults (for instance, to consider HTTP 4xx status codes as fails or, for negative testing, HTTP 2xx status as fails) and parse results or set specific timing-based rules.